 Do your kids like to use your phone or tablet like iPad to take pictures and videos?
-I have seen many kids playing with them.
-Why not take advantage of their interest and have them make some fun movies?
-Kids will have fun and without knowing it, they will be learning movie making and presenting skills, some will learn about storytelling too.
-Today we share some apps that allow kids to create movies or presentations with videos.
+Kids love make movies!
+Let them.
+They can learn stop motion animation, storytelling, art and music, … and have fun.
+Today we share movie-making video-making apps that allow kids to create movies or presentations with videos.
 As most of them are so easy to use, young children like preschool kids should be able to use many of them.

 LEGO Movie Maker: a free app from LEGO, it helps kids make stop motion movies with step-by-step guide, from take pictures frame by frame, to putting it together with music.
 It is a fun one for kids of any age.